keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ### Questions and Concepts

-* Our questions are: What, whather, why?
+* Our questions are: What, whether, why?
 * The answers to these questions require concepts, the "bits" or raw material of thought
-* Concepts are immaterial (trascend time and space!)
+* Concepts are immaterial (transcend time and space!)
 * Concepts 'match' reality, they illuminate reality
 * Concepts are abstract (separate 'green' from the 'grass') -- separate the squareness from this or that square shape
 	* Abstraction foster friendship (38)!